obvTiger/obvTiger/README.md

 - **Custom Framework**   [blueprint](https://git.eplg.services/epilogue/blueprint)
   An innovative framework with real-time communication and auto-scaling.
 This framework manages nodes that connect and track authenticated users, enabling ultra-low latency and infinite scalability for real-time applications.

-- **Wirecompress**
-  A new lossless compression algorythm which is has the ability to increase the difficulty, making it possible to achieve more compression with more computing power.

 **Tech Stack**